iterative/mlem.ai/content/docs/get-started/index.md

 ### Load your model

-Load the `rf` model we saved earlier in a `predict.py` Python script and run it:
+Load the `rf` model we saved earlier in a `predict.py` Python script:

 ```py
 from mlem.api import load